auth0/docs/articles/design/creating-invite-only-applications.md

 ## Generate invitations

 You can allow a user to access an existing account that you have created on their behalf.
 Then, send the user a unique link to set their password.
-You generate the unique link by creating a Password Change ticket by having your invitation app call the /api/v2/tickets/password-change Management API endpoint.
+You generate the unique link by creating a Password Change ticket where your invitation app calls the /password-change Management API endpoint.
 You will need to:

-* Create a [Auth0 database](/connections/database) user with the `user.email_verified` parameter set to `false`
+* Create an [Auth0 database](/connections/database) user with the `user.email_verified` parameter set to `false`
 * Have access to an [external email service](/email/providers)
 * Obtain a [Management API access token](/api/management/v2/tokens)